 Does his work in silent films still exist?

-There are some films that are lost, films that people looked for all over the world, but I’m sure that none will turn up at this point, because it’s been so long.
-In 1947 Curtis Harrington saw my dad’s last silent film “The Case of Lena Smith” in the Paramount vault, but it doesn’t exist now.
+Some films are lost, films that people looked for all over the world, but I’m sure that none will turn up at this point, because it’s been so long.
+In 1947 Curtis Harrington saw my dad’s last silent film, “The Case of Lena Smith” , in the Paramount vault, but it doesn’t exist now.
 It would have been lost by now.
 Paramount rendered the film [laughs], that’s how they called it, to recover the silver from the film.
-They had a lot of films and that means a lot of silver—that’s the problem with silver nitrate.
+They had a lot of films, and that means a lot of silver—that’s the problem with silver nitrate.
 And they didn’t think that the films would be seen again.

 What film do you consider his best work?

 I love “Anatahan” personally, because it was made after I was born, and I know how he worked on that film.
 He had created a chart [photograph at the top of this interview], a vertical chart with the actors on the top, the sequences on the side, and the legend indicates the basic emotions that the actors had to show.
 That’s one of the ways he conveyed to the actors what they had to feel.
 It’s a very complex chart, with all the props—it’s really unique [it hangs on the wall in the living room].
 I’ve never seen this kind of work done in any other film.
 I still have everything on “Anatahan” here—the storyboards, the scripts, everything.
 Three scripts were used simultaneously when he made that film.
 I’m really proud of the work he did on “Anatahan,” and so was he.
 He narrated the film himself, and it has a special meaning to me to hear his voice.

 Up until that time, did he always have carte blanche, or was there someone looking over his shoulder?